halfhp/androidplot/docs/quickstart.md

         ap:lineLabelRotationBottom="-45"/>
 </LinearLayout>
 ```
 This example uses a default style to decorate the plot.
-The full list of styleable attributes is
+The full list of XML styleable attributes is
-[available here](../androidplot-core/src/main/res/values/attrs.xml).
+[available here](attrs.md).
 While new attributes are added regularly,
 not all configurable properties are yet available.

 If something you need is missing, use [Fig Syntax](https://github.com/halfhp/fig)